Super smoothies

 The mulberry season is over alas.

-But we are at the height of the strawberries right now, and one can easily find half a dozen every morning; do some “forest bathing” whilst you’re down there.
+But we are at the height of the strawberries right now; one can easily find half a dozen every morning.
+Do some “forest bathing” whilst you’re down there.
 Relax and take in the air.

-The blueberries are swelling nicely; after that it will be fresh and frozen fruit from Reko Hilton.
+The blueberries are swelling nicely; after that it will be fresh and frozen fruit from the Reko Farmers' Market[4].
+Or alternatively smoothies made with avocado or other greens.

 We are not afraid of fat when enjoyed in the context of high-fibre whole foods.
 So a dollop of fresh Jersey or coconut cream gives our smoothies the satiety we all need.
 Snacking is the devil.